To learn about the digestive system. To begin to explore where nutrients come from, as well as their importance for particular tasks in the body.

 - (Ask students if they would grow, or think as well.
 Try to get students to think about this question in relation to junk food.)

 In this part of the lesson students will learn about the digestive system in more detail.

 Note: Depending on your students' ability, this article can be read online or printed out and read in class.
 Also, it is not necessary to click on the links within the text for this lesson.

-Have students get into groups and with colored construction paper, cut out parts of the digestive system as they make their way through the article.
-On each organ, students can write a one to two sentence description of the organ's purpose.
-In the end they will have a recreated digestive system of their own.
+Students should get into groups and with colored construction paper, cut out parts of the digestive system as they make their way through the article.
+On each organ, students can write a one- to two-sentence description of the organ's purpose.
+In the end, they will have a recreated digestive system of their own.

 Another way to approach this is for you to hand each group a "puzzle" which would consist of the different parts of the digestive system already cut out.
 Students could sequence the digestive system as they read through the site.
 This will give them the big picture.

-After this exercise, have students write short answers to these questions:
+After this exercise, students should write short answers to these questions: